arpit7742/lbm_frontend/README.md

-# Frontend for Book Management App 📚
+# Frontend for Library Management App 📚

 This repository contains the frontend for the **Book Management App**, a platform that allows users to browse, comment, and manage books, including features like a wishlist and user authentication.